uptoratlen/gsArchivPDFDownloader/README.md

 ## FAQ
 * Will it always work?
   No, it depends on the webpage.
 In case the fields are renamed it will not work anymore.
 Taking in account that the basic function will stay the same, editing the names should not be a big issue.

 * It not even download a single bit.
   Did you edit the gs.json?
 Or It is broken already, sorry....drop me a note and I will a) fix or b)remove this :-) Send me the logfile via github (of course the credentials are blurred in the file)

 * It will only download a fraction of the edition like a sample.
   You may not enter in gs.json the right credentials

 * Hell, why you use simple sleeps?
   ...one time effort...lazy?...eh...I guess you are right, but it worked for me.....sorry.
 And I tried some limited conditional waits...

 * After some successful downloads the job stopped, what is this?
   I assume this is caused by a timeout, which is not caught.
-Just restart the job, it will start from the beginning, but skips all already downloaded pdf.
+Just restart the job, it will start from the beginning, but skips all already downloaded pdf.  thelog may report these editions and you should try a rerun withthte same command.
+This may overcome the issue by it self.

 * You mixed German and English in the logging?
   Yes, as I said it was more a one timer.
 In case I got some time I may convert all to one language.

 * One timer?
 In version 0.x ?
 You cheating liar....
   I need to confess, I added some nice features after my initial use...for others...so it's ok?